 John McGrail - Singer Songwriter

 Never one to be pigeonholed John uses whatever he has at his disposal to present his music.
-Live it is often just a voice and guitar, although lately he's had a trio and even a quartet accompanying him.
-In the studio he grasps for whatever it is that will get his music across in a manner that makes him happy.
-Whether it’s loops and programs and virtual instruments or the more traditional type, one will usually find him using all and blending them in a most unique way.
-Boundaries are for breaking.
+As of late for live performances it is his quartet of Jay Bentoff (bass) and Sheela Das (flute,whistles, guitar) and Matt Kinczel (percussion).
+When in the studio he grasps for whatever it is that will get his music across in a manner that makes him happy.
+Whether it’s loops and programs and virtual instruments or the more traditional types, one will usually find him using all and blending them in a most unique way.
+Boundaries are for breaking..

 His first release “The Sun” was a more acoustic effort.
 His 2004 release “Songs For Troubled Times” turned up the volume both musically and lyrically as it found him commenting on the socio-political landscape of the country at the time.
 His 3rd release 2008's “Stained Bliss” finds a balance between the two all the while exploring new territory musically and lyrically.
 The political is still there in bits.
 Don’t expect that to go anywhere anytime soon.
 Yet this time round there was more.
 Prejudice, religion, aging, despair, even love!